 For most AI Agent startups, the so-called "Year of the Agent" is actually a pseudo-trend driven by external narratives.

 Major model vendors tout "general agents will change everything" while releasing model capabilities via APIs.
-But for entrepreneurs, this means having to piece together a "decent-looking Agent" without real demand validation, with chaotic product structures, and under high model costs.
+But for entrepreneurs, this means they must piece together a "decent-looking Agent" without real demand validation, with chaotic product structures, and under high model costs.

-Often, so-called "user retention" and "high-frequency use cases" aren't real but data illusions built through community operations and early incentive mechanisms.
-The current AI user ecosystem has zero loyalty; users go with whoever is cheaper, whose output is more accurate.
+Often, so-called "user retention" and "high-frequency use cases" are not real but data illusions created through community operations and early incentive mechanisms.
+The current AI user ecosystem has zero loyalty; users go with whoever is cheaper or has more accurate outputs.
 Once growth slows, or a trendier competitor appears, or models iterate, user behavior collapses immediately.

 Capital Enters the Game

 Capital's logic differs from product logic.
-They aren't betting on whether the market can actually produce a viable Agent product, but under the drive of traffic thinking, on who can become "the project that first steps onto the stage in the next wave of AI," thereby cashing out valuations before the giants harvest.
+They are not betting on whether the market can truly produce an Agent product, but under the drive of traffic thinking, on who can become "the project that first steps onto the stage in the next wave of AI," thereby cashing out valuations before the giants harvest.

-Manus is the lucky bet placed during this window: its product isn't stronger than other Agents in the industry, and even has significant flaws in functionality and usability.
-But it caught a rare combination punch window—patriotic narratives and giants' Agents not yet launched.
-Domestically, timing the DeepSeek moment, leveraging market frenzy for China's self-developed AI, igniting product traffic through scarcity marketing and patriotic narratives from community自媒体, and globally gaining attention by being among the first to launch a product following the "Year of the Agent" slogan.
+Manus is the lucky one that placed a bet during this window: its product isn't stronger than other Agents in the industry, and even has significant flaws in functionality and usability.
+But it caught a rare combination window—the patriotic narrative and giants' Agents not yet being launched.
+Domestically, timing it after the DeepSeek moment, the frenzy for China's self-developed AI, ignited product traffic through scarcity marketing and patriotic narratives from community influencers, and globally, following the "Year of the Agent" slogan to launch a product first, garnering worldwide attention.

-From the start, Manus's product packaging, launch format, and overall tone had a strong Silicon Valley flavor—this wasn't a product for users, but promotion for US investors.
+From the start, Manus's product packaging, launch format, and overall tone had a strong Silicon Valley flavor—this wasn't a product for users, but promotion for American investors.

 And what capital cares about is the exit path, not the product path.
-For them, Manus, which captured the first-mover position in Agent and garnered global traffic, was the prime investment target.
-Its eventual bet by Benchmark and choice to relocate to Singapore is a story of "successful exit."
+For them, Manus, which seized the first-mover position in Agent and captured global traffic, was the most premium investment target.
+Its eventual bet by Benchmark and choice to flee to Singapore is a story of "successful exit."
 Even if the project later fails, it can be packaged as "the cost of market education."

 The Real Competition in AI is Competition of Technical Routes: Visual Sandbox, Data Pipelines, and Ecosystem Integration

-In the practical implementation of Agents, three major technical routes have gradually taken shape: OpenAI bets on the "visual sandbox," Anthropic focuses on "data semantic pipelines," and Google leverages ecosystem integration to build application closed loops.
+In the practical implementation of Agents, three major technical routes have gradually taken shape: OpenAI bets on the "visual sandbox," Anthropic delves deep into "data semantic pipelines," and Google leverages ecosystem integration to build application closed loops.
 What they represent is not just differences in interaction forms, but different understandings of the path to implementing general intelligence.

 OpenAI's Visual Interaction: The General Execution Entity Evolving in a Sandbox